-When cells cannot absorb glucose, it builds up in the blood.
-If glucose levels are higher than normal, but not high enough to be diagnostic for diabetes, it is referred to as prediabetes.
+When the cells cannot absorb glucose, levels of this sugar build up in the blood.
+If glucose, or blood sugar, levels are higher than usual but not high enough to indicate diabetes, doctors refer to this as prediabetes.

-This page will look at the current understanding of insulin resistance and explain how it is a risk factor for both diabetes and other conditions.
-The article will also explain the signs and how it can be avoided.
+In this article, we look at the current understanding of insulin resistance and explain its role as a risk factor for diabetes and other conditions.

 What is insulin resistance?

-During prediabetes, the pancreas works overtime to release enough insulin to overcome the body's resistance and keep blood sugar levels down.
+In a person with prediabetes, the pancreas works increasingly hard to release enough insulin to overcome the body's resistance and keep blood sugar levels down.

 Over time, the pancreas' ability to release insulin begins to decrease, which leads to the development of type 2 diabetes.